yurazinko/candidates_data_exporter/README.md

 docker-compose up
 ```

-The App will be available under this URL http://localhost:3000
+The App will be available under this URL: http://localhost:3000

 ## 2. Connecting to the Rails console